Optimal state estimation: Turnpike analysis and performance results: Problem Setup

-This yields the value function $V_T(d_{0:T}) = J_T(z^*_{0:T};d_{0:T})$.
-However, if the data set (in particular, $T$) or the underlying model is very large or the computations are limited in terms of time or resources (as is the case with online state estimation, for example), solving the FIE problem $P_T$ for the optimal solution is usually difficult (or even impossible) in practice.
-For this reason, we also consider solutions of the truncated optimal state estimation problem ${P_N(d_{\tau:\tau+N})}$ using a fixed horizon length $N\in\mathbb{I}_{[0,T]}$, i.e., the problem~$P_T$ in~\eqref{eq:MHE} with $T$ replaced by $N$ and the truncated data sequence $d_{\tau:\tau+N}$ for some $\tau\in\mathbb{I}_{[0:T-N]}$.
+If the data set or the underlying model is large and/or the computations are limited in terms of time or resources (as is the case in many practical applications), solving the FIE problem $P_T$ for the optimal solution is usually difficult (or even impossible).
+For this reason, we also consider the truncated optimal state estimation problem ${P_N(d_{\tau:\tau+N})}$ using a fixed horizon length $N\in\mathbb{I}_{[0,T]}$, i.e., the problem~$P_T$ in~\eqref{eq:MHE} with $T$ replaced by $N$ and the truncated data sequence $d_{\tau:\tau+N}$ for some $\tau\in\mathbb{I}_{[0,T-N]}$.
 We characterize corresponding solutions using the generic solution mapping $\zeta_N$: